About Booking.com

 What HAProxy Enterprise Offers You

 While Booking.com implemented a custom solution based on HAProxy Enterprise, you can get many of the same benefits with the HAProxy Fusion Control Plane.
-The Fusion Control Plane ships with a fully-featured API, support for smart routing based on server health, a rich User Interface, and more.
+The HAProxy Fusion Control Plane ships with a fully-featured API, support for smart routing based on server health, a rich User Interface, and more.
 Contact us to learn further.

 Interested to learn more about HAProxy use cases?
 Explore our Success Stories page.